changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 \end{align}
 ```

-Let's write out the full series of arithmetic operations we had to do to
+Let's write out the full series of matrix-vector multipication operations we had to do to
 calculate the final result $r$, without collapsing any of the intermediate
 multiplication or additions.